mccastrillon12/velaioProject/README.md

     - The UI is responsive, ensuring good usability across both mobile and desktop devices.

 ### Components Overview

-#### BaseTaskFormComponent
-    `BaseTaskFormComponent` is the foundation of our task form structure.
-It is a reusable component that includes all the common logic for task forms, such as adding/removing people, validating duplicate names, and managing skills.

 #### TaskFormComponent
 `TaskFormComponent` is used for creating new tasks.
 It uses `BaseTaskFormComponent` for its form logic and adds specific functionalities related to task creation.